chase-seibert/blog/_drafts/laying-someone-off.md

 sorry.
 Then don't say anything for 10 seconds.

 Your basic job is to empathize, provide clarity about some logistics, and represent the company.
-When they leave this room, you want them to feel they were afforded some respect in a truly crappy situation.
+When they leave the room, you want them to feel they were afforded some respect in a truly crappy situation.

 Give them a chance to process.
 They will have questions.
 Absolutely do not say